-Essential Oils for Fever can be a great natural alternative when you aren’t feeling your best.
-Here is what you need to know about how to use essential oils for fever and cold as well as the best essential oil for fever.
+Essential Oils for Fever can be a great natural alternative when you aren't feeling your best.
+Here is what you need to know about how to use them safely for those times that you are suffering from minor illness and need relief to rest.

 What is a Fever?

 A fever is an increase in body temperature that is usually caused by the body’s attempt to fight infection or an injury.
 Normal body temperature is 98.6F, and 99.5F is typically considered having a fever.

 You should always treat a fever in an infant as serious.
 From a few months to a few years old it is generally recommended that you not treat a fever under 100.2F unless there is severe discomfort.